wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/update-windows-client/includes/2-compare-windows-client-servicing-options-channels.md

     7-14 days
   :::column-end:::
   :::column:::
     Use this ring to deploy to most of your users’ devices.
-Use the deferment period to thoroughly test the updates before further deployment.
-Note: You can pause updates if you encounter significant problems or issues.
+Use the deferment period to thoroughly test the updates before further deployment.> [!NOTE]
+> You can pause updates if you encounter significant problems or issues.
   :::column-end:::
 :::row-end:::
 :::row:::